saphanaacademy/powerweek2018/Exercise_08/Exercise_08.md

 	cd downloads
 	```

-1. Copy the data to your AWS S3 bucket using Minio client - this will take a minute or two
+1. Copy the data to your AWS S3 bucket using Minio client.
+This will take a minute or two to complete

   ```
   mc cp Brands saps3/data --recursive